 2016 2015

 Years Years

 Software and licenses 2-5 2-5

-Concession 18 18

 3G and 2G License 10 10

 4G License 20 20

-Amortization is charged to the Profit for the year on a straight-line in the Profit for the year within the expense corresponding to the basis over the estimated useful lives of intangible assets.
-Intangible nature of the provision. assets are amortized from the date they are available for use.
-The No provision is recognized for contingent liabilities.
-A contingent assets useful lives are reviewed, and adjusted if appropriate, at least liability is a possible obligation that arises from past events and once a year (see note 12). whose existence will be confirmed only by the occurrence or non-In determining whether an asset that incorporates both intangible occurrence of one or more uncertain future events not wholly within the control of the entity; or a present obligation that arises from and tangible elements should be treated under IAS 16 - Property, Plant and Equipment or as an intangible asset under IAS 38 past events but is not recognized because it is not probable that an Intangible Assets, management uses judgment to assess which outflow of resources embodying economic benefits will be required element is more significant and recognizes the assets accordingly. to settle the obligation or the amount of the obligation cannot be measured with sufficient reliability.
+Amortization is charged to the Profit for the year on a straight-line basis over the estimated useful lives of intangible assets.
+Intangible assets are amortized from the date they are available for use.
+The assets useful lives are reviewed, and adjusted if appropriate, at least once a year (see note 12).

+In determining whether an asset that incorporates both intangible and tangible elements should be treated under IAS 16 - Property, Plant and Equipment or as an intangible asset under IAS 38 - Intangible Assets, management uses judgment to assess which element is more significant and recognizes the assets accordingly.